-Beer and wine making have been known since ancient times, but was usually a hit-or-miss affair.
+Beer and wine making have been known since ancient times, but both were usually a hit-or-miss affair.
 However, beer brewing gradually changed during the Middle Ages in Europe to produce a consistent ale-type beer.
 The process is carried out by the yeast Saccharomyces cerevisiae, which is also involved in producing wine and leavened bread.

 Lager beer, on the other hand, was first brewed in the 15th century in Bavaria (now part of Germany), and it has since become the most popular type of beer worldwide.
 Lager is bottom fermented (versus top-fermented for ale), and the fermentation is carried out at a lower temperature (< 10 °C versus 15-25 °C).
 It produces a "smooth, crisp, fruity, and clean" beer as opposed to the "robust, hearty and fruity" ale beer.